Top 50 Medical Signs and Symptoms You Need to Know!

 Apr 5th, 2020

-First, think about creating flashcards.
+First, create flashcards.
 Rather than memorizing the list below from scratch, place medical signs and symptoms on one side of a flashcard and its meaning on the other side.
 Periodically flick through the cards and you’ll be surprised how fast you commit these symptoms to memory.

 Second, think about the etymological roots of the word.
 In other words, many of these medical symptoms have Latin or Greek roots.
 For instance, one of the easiest and most widespread is “hypertension”, which refers to high blood pressure.
 The prefix, “Hyper” derives from the Greek for “over, excess, exaggeration”.